 There are currently two orchestra classes offered at Legacy High School.
 Concert Orchestra is the lower-level orchestra, and no audition is required; however, prior playing experience on a string instrument is necessary.
 The top ensemble is the Chamber Orchestra.
 In the registration catalog, this class is listed as "Symphonic Orchestra," but it is referred to as Chamber Orchestra on the program's website and in concert programs.
 The registration guide will be updated for future years to reflect this change.
 Auditions for Chamber Orchestra take place in March.
 Interested students should follow this link for further information.

-Mr. Tafoya holds undergraduate and graduate degrees in Music Education from the University of Northern Colorado, where he was an active hornist in the Wind Ensemble and Symphony Orchestra and served as Drum Major of the Pride of the Rockies Marching Band.
-He was also a performing member of the Santa Clara Vanguard Drum & Bugle Corps in their 2013 production, Les Misérables.
-He is currently a doctoral candidate (ABD) in Music Education at the Winters School of Music at William Carey University.
-His primary mentors include Dr. Richard Mayne, Dr. Kenneth Singleton, Dr. Mark Montemayer, and Dr. Cassandra Weiss.
+Mr. Tafoya holds undergraduate and graduate degrees in Music Education from the University of Northern Colorado and is currently a doctoral candidate (ABD) at William Carey University.
+During his time at UNC, he was an active hornist, performing in both the Wind Ensemble and University Symphony Orchestra.
+He also served two years as Drum Major of the Pride of the Rockies Marching Band.
+Mr. Tafoya has been a member of the Rocky Mountain Horn Ensemble and he was a performing member of the 2013 Santa Clara Vanguard Drum & Bugle Corps.

-In addition to his work in schools, Mr. Tafoya serves as Membership Chair for the Colorado Music Educators Association and is a member of the Colorado Bandmasters Association, the American School Band Directors Association, the National Association for Music Education, the American String Teachers Association (Colorado Chapter), and the Colorado Chapter of Phi Beta Mu, the national bandmasters fraternity.
-He is frequently sought after as an adjudicator and clinician throughout the state for both bands and orchestras.
-He also imparts leadership skills and conducting techniques to high school students at the annual Command the Field Drum Major & Leadership Summer Camp.
-Mr. Tafoya has mentored student teachers and is deeply committed to advancing the field of music education through collaboration, leadership development, and support of fellow educators.
-In 2026, Mr. Tafoya was selected to represent the state of Colorado as on of 50 Music Teachers Who Makes a Difference, an honor recognizing outstanding educators nationwide, featured in the May 2026 issue of SBO+ Magazine.
+In addition to his work in schools, Mr. Tafoya serves as Membership Chair for the Colorado Music Educators Association and is a member of the Colorado Bandmasters Association, the American School Band Directors Association, the National Association for Music Education, the American String Teachers Association, and the Colorado Chapter of Phi Beta Mu, the national bandmasters fraternity.
+He is frequently sought after as an adjudicator and clinician throughout the state for both bands and orchestras and teaches leadership and conducting at the annual Command the Field Drum Major & Leadership Summer Camp.
+Mr. Tafoya has mentored student teachers and is committed to advancing music education through collaboration, leadership development, and support of fellow educators.

-A Colorado native, Mr. Tafoya resides in Thornton with his wife, Marissa, whom he met during their high school band days, and their newborn daughter.
+Mr. Tafoya is a Colorado native and currently resides in Thornton with his wife, Marissa, and their daughter.

 Misty Green Cosmos